 Who will know if I come to Family Planning?All services are confidential (private).
 Family Planning encourages parents or an adult to be involved in adolescents' reproductive decisions.
 Parental consent is not required for adolescents to receive services.

-Birth Control/ ContraceptionHelping women and men to understand and take responsibility for their reproductive health.
+UMDHU helps women and men to understand and take responsibility for their reproductive health.
+Client may receive:

 - An annual physical exam that may include:

 - Pap smear.

 - Breast exam.